provoostkris/z7_nano/lan/README.md

 Plug in the USB-ETH adapter and give it an IP in the free range

-Open wireshark and start sniffing
+Open wireshark and start sniffing.
+With a dummy packet , the wireshark is able to recieve 200 Mbps in a setup FPGA ETH TX >> ETH2USB >> LAN